 So act fast to pick up a copy while supplies last.

 This is a different frequency than they put out when they are healthy and thriving.
+When plants are healthy they basically stay invisible to the invading pests which are always present.

 So what I am saying is the invading insects are attracted to unhealthy or stressed out garden plants.